How does Iowa termination law and at-will exceptions work?

 The final-pay calculation

 Date it against the next regular payday.
 Itemise base pay through the last day, accrued commissions under the written plan, and PTO payout per the written policy.
 Sign off internally before the employee leaves the building.
-If a written demand arrives, your 7-day cure window starts from receipt, not from when you begin gathering records.
+Paying in full by that payday is what keeps the liquidated-damages clock from ever starting, so the calculation needs to be ready in advance, not reconstructed under time pressure.

 What about mass layoffs in Iowa?